At a glance

 - Reflections: mirror surface, calm wind windows, minimal horizons.

-- Salt texture: hexagonal geometry, long lines, high contrast.
+- Salt texture: hexagonal geometry, long lines, and hard contrast.

-- Wildlife: lagoon edges, flamingos, longer lens work.
+- Wildlife: lagoon edges, flamingos, and longer-lens work.

-- Geothermal & volcanic: steam, mineral colour, wide-to-mid compositions.
+- Geothermal and volcanic terrain: steam, mineral colour, and layered landscapes.

-- Night sky: clear air, stable tripod time, battery strategy.
+- Night sky: clear air, stable tripod time, and battery strategy.

 Decision discipline

-- One “must” per day.
+- One real “must” per day.
 Everything else is optional.

-- If reflections matter, you protect morning calm and avoid late arrivals.
+- If reflections matter, protect morning calm and avoid late arrivals.

-- If South Lipez matters, you protect pacing and sleep over extra stops.
+- If South Lipez matters, protect pacing and sleep rather than adding stops.

-- If night work matters, you protect rest and power over constant screen use.
+- If night work matters, protect rest and power instead of constant screen use.

-We don’t optimise for “more locations.”
+We do not optimise for more locations.
 We optimise for calm shooting time inside a realistic route.

 Uyuni images often look effortless.
 The logistics behind them are not.
 The day is built around a few high-value windows, then long transitions.